perbyhring/contain-box/readme.md

 # contain-box

-A curry-function which returns width and height for a child-box you want to contain inside a parent-box.
+A curry-function which returns width and height for a fixed-format child-element you want to contain inside a dynamic-format parent-element.

 Similar to the css-rule `background-size: contain`.